Thryothorus ludovicianus ludovicianus

 Again in fall 2020 a similar dispersal occurred; westerly, 1-2 were reported in Keith, Lincoln, Hitchcock, and Dawson Cos 9 Aug-25 Nov, and northerly, 1-2 were at seven sites in Knox and Cedar Cos 8 Aug-28 Oct and singles were in northern Dixon Co 8 Aug and in southwestern Dixon Co 24 Sep, the observer’s “2nd ever” there, Madison Co 24 Sep, and Wayne Co 14 Oct.
 The following summer of 2021, outliers were singles at South Shore, Knox Co 20 Jun, Minden, Kearney Co 18 Jul, and in Adams Co 19 Jul.
 In 2022 and 2023, there were several reports of outliers, but most were near the expected breeding range; farthest north and west were in Knox, Valley, and Buffalo, and Furnas Cos.

-Notable in summer 2024, and suggestive of range re-expansion, were singles in Kimball Co 21 Jun, at Lake McConaughy, Keith Co 17-22 Jun, at four locations in Buffalo Co 3 Jun-23 Jul, one in Hall Co 21 Jul, and one at Ponca SP, Dixon Co 19 Jul.
+Notable in summer 2024, and suggestive of range re-expansion, were singles in Kimball Co 21 Jun, at Lake McConaughy, Keith Co 17-22 Jun, at several locations in Buffalo Co 3 Jun-4 Oct, singles in Hall Co 21 Jul, 23 Aug, and 23 Sep, one at Ponca SP, Dixon Co 19 Jul. and another at South Shore, Knox Co 20 Oct.

 - Breeding phenology: